Venturing-Intellect/code-assist-comp/README.md

 ## What We Evaluate

-While AI coding tools often advertise their functionalities like "inline edits" or "large context," these are not direct coding features.
-We identified specific aspects of coding and tested each tool to see how they behave in these categories.
+While AI coding tools often advertise their features like "inline edits" or "large context", these do not always translate to better coding.
+Instead, we identified specific aspects of coding and tested each tool to see how they behave in these categories.

 There are two main categories:
 * **Integration with Human Workflow**
   * Evaluates the ease of integrating the AI tool into a typical human developer workflow.
 * **AI Coding Score**
-  * Evaluates aspects like handling single files, multiple files, documentation, and following architecture patterns.
+  * Evaluates aspects like handling single files, multiple files, documentation, and following architecture patterns etc.

 For the detailed list, see this wiki page: [Evaluation Template 1.0](https://github.com/Venturing-Intellect/code-assist-comp/wiki/Evaluation-Template-1.0).